emilyhammes/emilyhammes.github.io/intro/index.md

   * 1 10K ohm resistor
   * 1 RGB LED
   * 1 Light Dependant Resistor (LDR)
+  * 1 Button
-  * male pin header
+  * Male pin header

 ### To solder the shield follow these steps:
   1. Solder the 220 ohm resistors to the R-red R-green and R-blue pads.

-  2. Cut the leads on all of the LEDs to 2.5-3mm.
+  2. Cut the leads on the LED to 2.5-3mm.
   3. Solder 1 side of each of the LEDs, making sure that the flat side of the LED matches the flat side on the silkscreen.
 I usually do the Square pin first.
   4. Align the LEDs by remelting the solder and moving the LED into place.
   5. Once aligned, solder the other pins on the LEDs.